Energy Balances and CO2 Implications

 Comments on methodology and some greater detail is in the paper on Energy Analysis of Power Systems in this series.

 As well as energy costs, there are external costs to be considered – those environmental and health consequences of energy production which are quantifiable but do not appear in the financial accounts.
 Beyond these, and less readily quantifiable in the same way, are the costs involved with global warming.
 Where emissions trading schemes put a direct cost on carbon dioxide emissions, that can be added in too.

 The principal focus of LCA for energy systems today is their contribution to global warming.
 There is an obvious linkage between energy inputs to any life cycle and carbon dioxide emissions, depending on what fuels those inputs.
 LCA includes mining, fuel preparation, plant construction, transport, decommissioning and managing wastes.

 In the last few years it has been asserted that known uranium supplies are critically limited and that it will become increasingly difficult and expensive to recover due to decreasing ore grades, and will thus require undue amounts of energy to mine, largely negating any low-carbon advantage over fossil fuels.
 This notion is based on a misunderstanding of mineral resources generally, and on academic abstractions rather than published data.
 In fact, ongoing mineral exploration increases known mineral resources (not simply for uranium) faster than they are depleted.

 Energy balance from LCA

-Life cycle analysis for Vattenfall's Environmental Product Declaration for its 3090 MWe Forsmark power plant for 2002 has yielded some energy data which is reasonably up to date (though including some diffusion enrichment which is no longer used) and also certified.
+Life cycle analysis for Vattenfall's Environmental Product Declaration for its 3090 MWe Forsmark power plant for 2002 yielded some detailed energy data which is reasonably up to date (though including some diffusion enrichment which is no longer used) and also certified.
 It shows energy inputs over 40 years to be 1.35% of the output.